-Part One of our interview with Napa Valley Chris, Christopher Young.
+Part Two of our interview with Napa Valley Chris, Christopher Young.

 Links to his Facebook Page:

 Links to the interview ABC News did with Chris:

 WHAT BOOKS, PRODUCTS, SERVICES, OR LINKS WERE MENTIONED...

 Recommended Article or Blog Post Related to This Week's Podcast:

 Recommended Podcast Episode that is paired with this one like a Fine Wine:

 [00:01] Over the last two centuries, nearly 90 percent of the world's millionaires have created their wealth through real estate.
 Here to tell you how you can ride this wave with less risk and less capital while creating greater income, is your host, best selling author and Speaker, Michelle Russell.